Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 MVTR and RET Testing

 The Moisture Vapor Transmission Rate, or MVTR, has been the industry standard for some years when it comes to measuring the breathability of waterproof membranes.
-This rate can be measured through a number of different tests, but the most common metric used is given in g/m²/24 hours.
+This rate can be measured through several different tests, but the most common metric used is expressed in g/m²/24 hours.
 Higher values on the MVTR test denote a better ability to pass moisture.

-More budget-minded shells like the Rab Namche sport an MVTR rating of 17,000 g/m², which is a bit shy of the standard of 20,000 g/m² rating we like to see in jackets meant to be used during high-output activities.
+More budget-minded shells often host a lower MVTR rating, which may be slightly below the standard 20,000 g/m² rating we prefer in jackets designed for high-output activities.
 At the other end of the spectrum, specialized shells like The North Face Summit Torre Egger boast incredible values of 75,000 g/m².

-The RET, or Resistance to Evaporation rating has been gaining steam in recent years, with the new GORE-TEX Pro membranes being notable adopters.
-This rating uses a simulated perspiration test, and values here are the inverse of the MVTR, with lower values showing a higher ability for moisture transfer.
+The RET, or Resistance to Evaporation rating, has gained momentum in recent years, with the new GORE-TEX Pro membranes being notable adopters.
+This rating utilizes a simulated perspiration test, and the values presented here are the inverse of the MVTR, with lower values indicating a higher ability for moisture transfer.

 A jacket with a RET value of <6, such as the Mammut Nordwand Advanced HS Jacket, will really pump out perspiration and is rated as extremely breathable on the RET scale.
 Fabrics with a RET score of between 6 and 12 land in the highly breathable camp, and ratings of >12 are only moderately breathable.